 Although it receives far less attention than the Submariner, Day-Date, or GMT-Master, the Rolex Air-King is one of Rolex’s oldest collections of watches, with an interesting history that spans over seventy years of near-continuous production.
 Today we are taking a closer look at one of the collection’s longest-running iterations: the Rolex Air-King ref.
 5500.

 A History Dating Back to World War II

 The Air-King lacks any specific features or complications that make it specially tailored to one type of sport or environment; however, this minimalist collection of watches has become a cult favorite among purists due to its simple time-only display and clean, all-stainless steel construction.

 After hearing stories of World War II British pilots discarding their standard-issued field watches in favor of personally purchased, Oyster Perpetual timepieces, Rolex co-founder, Hans Wilsdorf decided to release a series of aviation-themed watches, intended to honor the brave RAF pilots who flew in the Battle of Britain.

-The Air-King’s modest size makes it well suited for both men and women.
-Additionally, its Spartan good looks guarantee that it will never go out of style.
-Although it will never be as iconic and instantly recognizable as Rolex’s Submariner, the Air-King has become a go-to favorite for those seeking a Rolex that can easily fly under the radar.
+At 34mm in diameter, the Air-King’s modest size makes it well-suited for both men and women.
+Additionally, its minimalist good looks guarantee that it will never truly go out of style.
+Although it will never be as iconic and instantly recognizable as the Submariner, the Rolex Air-King has become a go-to favorite for purists seeking a classic Rolex that can easily fly under the radar.